 |2,5ml||25% Ammoniaklösung / 25% Liquid Ammonia|

-The Dr. Wack liquid is the glass cleaner concentrate Dr. Wack 1:100 super which you have to mix with distilled water at a ratio of 1:300.
-The destilled water has to be as “clean” as possible, we have ultrapure Ampuwa in use.
-The glass cleaner concentrate you get from car accessory shops here in Germany.
+The Dr. Wack fluid is a windscreen cleaner concentrate Dr. Wack 1:100 super that you mix with distilled water in a ratio of 1:300.
+The distilled water should of course be as “clean” as possible, we use high-purity Ampuwa here.
+By the way, you can get the windscreen cleaner concentrate in car accessory shops.

-The add on of ammonia solution with a mixing ratio of 1:400 is a tip from Sven Berkner.
+Adding the ammonia solution in a ratio of 1:400 is a tip from Sven Berkner.